GOP’s Quarles announces run for Kentucky governor in 2023

 Kentucky Agriculture Commissioner Ryan Quarles announced Saturday night that he will enter the 2023 governor’s race, joining what’s shaping up to be a crowded Republican contest to select a nominee to challenge Democratic Gov. Andy Beshear.

 Quarles told a GOP gathering in Lexington that he will seek the state’s top elected position.
+He had officially announced his candidacy in an interview on WKYT-TV’s Kentucky Newsmakers program.

-Quarles, in his second term as agriculture commissioner, has long been seen as a strong contender, having built up his name recognition across rural Kentucky.
+Quarles, in his second term as agriculture commissioner, has long been seen as a strong contender, having built up his name recognition in GOP strongholds across rural Kentucky.
 His entry into the race could signal a flurry of potential announcements in the coming weeks and months.

+At a Republican gathering earlier Saturday in Oldham County, Quarles tried to link Beshear to President Joe Biden, pointing to surging inflation and fuel prices.

+“If there’s one thing we can all agree on today, is that Gov. Andy Beshear and President Biden both need to be one-termers,” Quarles said.

 State Auditor Mike Harmon announced last year that he will seek the GOP nomination for governor.